SkqqN/PIPELINE/readme.md

 - replace PATH_TO_WORKING_DIRECTORY with your personal working directory
 - Enjoy !

+_save.py is a shelf tool script working with the pipeline only !_

 Every project information will be automatically stored in the dictionary _houdini_/config/proj_list.json Custom HDA will be accessible to \_houdini_/hda for global hda used in every projects